 This is simple: castles, wine, charming towns, and nature.
 Your trip has gone horribly wrong if you don’t end up seeing at minimum 2 castles while in Rhine Valley.

 For wine lovers, the famous German Riesling from close-by Mosel & Rhine Valley is cheap and easily available.
 The beauty of the region surprised me, and there’s plenty to do outdoors.
 Lastly, find out how to save money while staying in a castle.

-The biggest key to getting low prices is to avoid high season: Late May, June, & July.
+The biggest key to finding an affordable hotel in Rhine Valley is to avoid high season: Late May, June, & July.
 This is when the cruisers are in town and prices will JUMP.
 I promise it’s just as lovely in the other months and you’ll love exploring uncrowded castles and picturesque little towns.

 A lot of castles are in the UNESCO protected region of Rhein Valley(the highest number within the world!}, albeit some are more expensive to visit, however you can admire almost all of them for free from below or across the Rhine.
 That said, there are some castles that are definitely worth seeing and that aren’t too expensive either.